fltk/fltk/README.CMake.txt

    use system libraries instead, unless CMake can't find them.
 If you set any of these options to OFF, then the built in library will be used.

-OPTION_USE_NANOSVG - default ON
+OPTION_USE_SVG - default ON
-   FLTK has a built in nano svg library.
-Turning this option off disables nano SVG support.
+   FLTK has a built in SVG library and can create (write) SVG image files.
+   Turning this option off disables SVG (read and write) support.

 OPTION_USE_XINERAMA - default ON
 OPTION_USE_XFT      - default ON
 OPTION_USE_XDBE     - default ON
 OPTION_USE_XCURSOR  - default ON
 OPTION_USE_XRENDER  - default ON
    These are X11 extended libraries.
+These libs are used if found on the build system unless the respective option is turned off.

 OPTION_USE_PANGO - default OFF
    Enables use of the Pango library for drawing text.
 Pango supports all